-Outcome/ Indicator Baseline Target Source of Risk & Assumption Output 2018 2019 2020 Verification f Social Forestry in pushing for for of Sadda ershed in Outcome 1.1 Increased extent of the Social Forestry scheme covering an area of 5,000 ha in the upstream of Saddang Watershed 5,000 ha of forest area using social forestry scheme (proposal/IUP/scheme strengthening) 5.000 ha of forest area including those that have been declared as social forestry scheme but not yet managed through Social Forestry Management Permit 5,000 Social Forestry Management Permit, and reports If there is no change in social forestry regulations Output 1.1.1.
+Outcome/ Indicator Baseline Target Source of Risk & Assumption Output 2018 2019 2020 Verification Outcome 1.1 f Social Forestry in pushing for for est food in the Upstream 5.000 ha of forest of Sadda ershed in 1 Increased extent of the Social Forestry scheme covering an area of 5,000 ha in the upstream of Saddang Watershed 5,000 ha of forest area using social forestry scheme (proposal/IUP/scheme strengthening) s.000 na or forest area including those that have been declared as social forestry scheme but not yet managed through Social Forestry Management Permit 5,000 Social Forestry Management Permit, and reports If there is no change in social forestry regulations Output 1.1.1.
 Existing legal access to Community Forest or Village Forest 5,000 Ha of social forestry area obtaining Legal Access/reinforcement 0 10 Copy of Social Forestry Scheme Management Permit The length of time for issuance of permits, social forestry working group and advocacy for permit management should be regularly done Output 1.1.2.
-Increased forest land cover 70% of seedlings grown from cultivation Condition of land cover before the project starts 70% Activity Report, Documentation There is no certainty of maintenance Outcome 1.2 Strengthened actors and institution of Social Forestry schemes in support of climate change adaptation 10 Institutions/Groups in the Social Forestry Scheme are formed and increase their capacity to support climate change adaptation Local institutions have no understanding of social forestry in climate change adaptation 10 Activity Report, Documentation - Output 1.2.1.
+Increased forest land cover 70% of seedlings grown from cultivation Condition of land cover before the project starts 70% Activity Report, Documentation There is no certainty of maintenance Outcome 1.2 Strengthened actors and institution of Social Forestry schemes in support of climate change adaptation 10 Institutions/Groups in the Social Forestry Scheme are formed and increase their capacity to support climate change adaptation Local institutions have no understanding of social forestry in climate change adaptation 10 Activity Report, Documentation Output 1.2.1.
 Increased capacity of facilitators and local communities in Social Forestry scheme 55 people have increased capacity to encourage social forestry 0 15 40 Activity Report, Documentation - Output 1.2.2.
 Increased capacity of stakeholders in sustainable forest management.
 50 people have increased capacity in sustainable forest management 0 50 Activity Report, Documentation -